ZaydH/cis561/hw/code_generator/README.md

 Observe that `builtins.c` is a dependency of the generated code.  `builtins.c` and `builtins.h` are included in this directory.
 Calling `gcc` as above should yield a compiled binary named `a.out` (or whatever name you specify with the `-o`) option.
 This file can simply be run via: `./a.out`.

+## Testbench

+All test cases are in the repo folder `hw/demo` and for the programs that are valid, the expected output is in the folder `hw/demo/expected`.

+The full testbench suite was verified on my Mac (running Mojave) and on ix-dev.

 ## GitHub Repo

 The GitHub repository cited in the config file **is a private repository.** I have sent you a collaborator invitation so you can download and use it.